Higher Education Administration Admissions

 All students must be matriculated into one of the Higher Education Administration programs to take classes.
-There are five program options on the application to select from:
+There are four program options on the application to select from:

-- Face-to-face Master's degree: select this option if you wish to enroll in the 30-credit Master of Arts degree and plan to enroll in most or all face-to-face courses; online courses may also be taken.
+- Face-to-face master's degree: select this option if you wish to enroll in the Master of Arts degree and plan to enroll in most or all face-to-face courses; online courses may also be taken.

-- Online Master's degree: select this option if you wish to enroll in the 30-credit Master of Arts degree and will ONLY enroll in online courses.
+- Online Master's degree: select this option if you wish to enroll in the Master of Arts degree and will ONLY enroll in online courses.

-- Face-to-face Advanced Graduate Certificate: select this option if you wish to enroll in the 18-credit certificate and plan to enroll in most or all face-to-face courses; online courses may also be taken.
+- Face-to-face Advanced Graduate Certificate: select this option if you wish to enroll in the certificate and plan to enroll in most or all face-to-face courses; online courses may also be taken.

-- Online Advanced Graduate Certificate: select this option if you wish to enroll in the 18-credit certificate and will ONLY enroll in online courses.
+- Online Advanced Graduate Certificate: select this option if you wish to enroll in the certificate and will ONLY enroll in online courses.

 Transfer Credit Information

 Transfer credit are available. »View Transfer Credit Requirements

-International applicants have additional application requirements and different deadlines.
+International applicants have additional application requirements.
 Be sure to read through the information for international students before applying.